How to Water Succulents - Everything You Need To Know!

 In this article, we'll explore the tips and tricks of watering succulents, covering everything from spotting the signs of thirst to avoiding the pitfalls of overwatering.

-Succulent Plant Watering Requirements
+Key Succulent Watering Highlights

 How long can Succulents go without water?

-In general, most succulents can survive for 1-2 months without water during the active growing season (spring and summer).
-For example, a small potted Peperomia may need to be watered every 2-3 weeks during the spring, while a large potted Aeonium may only need to be watered once a month.
+Succulents can survive 1 to 3 months without water, depending on factors such as species, size, and environmental conditions.
 During the dormant season (fall and winter), succulents can often survive for 2-4 months without water.
 However, it's always best to water your succulents when the soil feels dry to the touch to ensure they receive the moisture they need to thrive.

 The Art of Watering Succulents is Striking a Balance Between Underwatering and Overwatering